Webb Mission Timeline

 2013

-The two side “wings” of Webb’s backplane structure are completed by Northrop Grumman and ATK.
-Webb’s two final science instruments, the Near-Infrared Camera (NIRCam) and Near-Infrared Spectrograph (NIRSpec), as well as the remaining primary mirror segments, are delivered to Goddard Space Flight Center.
+The two side "wings" of Webb's backplane structure are completed by Northrop Grumman and ATK.
+The two final scientific instruments for Webb, the Near Infrared Camera (NIRCam) and the Near Infrared Spectrograph (NIRSpec), as well as the remaining segments of the primary mirror, are delivered to Goddard Space Flight Center.

 2014

-Cryogenic testing of the Integrated Science Instrument Module (ISIM), including all four instruments begins, to demonstrate the performance of the instruments as well as the electronics used to communicate with the instruments.
+Manufacturing begins on the spacecraft parts (such as fuel tanks, gyroscopes, and solar panels).
+Cryogenic testing of the Integrated Science Instrument Module (ISIM), including the four instruments, begins to demonstrate instrument performance as well as the electronics used to communicate with the instruments.

 Cryogenic testing of the Integrated Science Instrument Module (ISIM) is completed.
-The 18 primary mirror segments are mounted into the backplane, along with the secondary mirror and support struts.
-The primary and secondary mirrors are integrated with the aft mirrors and the ISIM to create the unit known as the Optical Telescope Element.
+The 18 segments of the primary mirror are mounted on the backplane, along with the secondary mirror and supports.
+The primary and secondary mirrors are integrated with the backplane and ISIM to create the unit known as the Optical Telescope Element.

 2017